Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Introduction

-The rest of this paper is structured as follows: In Section~\ref{sec:related_work}, we highlight the existing LA schemes, summarize their relative advantages and drawbacks, and outline the contributions made in this paper.
+The rest of this paper is structured as follows: In Section~\ref{sec:related_work}, we review the existing link adaptation schemes.
 Next, in Section~\ref{sec:model}, we describe the cellular link model and the link performance objectives considered in this paper.
-In Section~\ref{sec:la_schemes}, we describe the OLLA and RLLA schemes that serve as benchmarks for our proposed approach.
-Subsequently, in Section~\ref{sec:algorithm}, we introduce our proposed LTSLA algorithm and discuss it in detail.
-We evaluate LTSLA numerically in Section~\ref{sec:numerical} along with the other discussed schemes.
-Finally, in Section~\ref{sec:conclusion}, we conclude the paper and discuss future research directions of this work.
+In Section~\ref{sec:thompson_sampling}, we introduce Thompson sampling in the context of link adaptation.
+Subsequently, in Section~\ref{sec:algorithm}, we introduce and describe our proposed LTS algorithm for link adaptation.
+We evaluate LTS numerically in Section~\ref{sec:numerical} and compare it with the state-of-the-art link adaptation algorithms.
+Finally, we conclude the paper in Section~\ref{sec:conclusion} and discuss future research directions.